netscaler/netscaler-k8s-ingress-controller/charts/Helm_Installation_Kubernetes.md

 Helm has two parts: a client (helm) and a server (tiller).
 Tiller is the in-cluster component of Helm.
 It interacts directly with the Kubernetes API server to install, upgrade, query, and remove Kubernetes resources.
 Tiller manages both, the releases (installations) and revisions (versions) of charts deployed on the cluster.
 When you run helm commands, your local Helm client sends instructions to tiller in the cluster that in turn make the requested changes.

 ## Installation
-To install Helm run Helm’s installer script in a terminal:
+To install Helm run Helm's installer script in a terminal:

 ```
 curl https://raw.githubusercontent.com/helm/helm/master/scripts/get > get_helm.sh